-As happens with NLSR, DABBER runs on top of NDN, making use of Interest/Data packets to exchange LSAs.
-This means that while IPbased routing protocols push updates to other routers, DABBER nodes need to pull the updates.

-As happens with NLSR, DABBER can use any underlay communication channels (e.g., TCP/UDP tunnels, Link layer TXT records) to exchange LSA information.
+DABBER runs on top of NDN, making use of Interest/Data packets to exchange LSAs.
+This means that while IP-based routing protocols push updates to other routers, DABBER nodes need to pull the updates.
+DABBER can use any underlay communication channels (e.g., TCP/UDP tunnels, Link layer TXT records) to exchange LSA information.

-Moreover, DABBER benefits from NDN built-in data authenticity: since a routing update is carried in an NDN data packet and every NDN data packet carries a signature, a DABBER node can verify the signature of each LSA message to ensure that it was generated by the claimed origin node and was not tampered during dissemination.
+DABBER benefits from NDN built-in data authenticity: since a routing update is carried in an NDN data packet and every NDN data packet carries a signature, a DABBER node can verify the signature of each LSA message to ensure that it was generated by the claimed origin node and was not tampered during dissemination.